Is John Still Alive Today? – John 21:22 Examined

 This statement sparked my class’s middle school imagination.
 “Does this mean John is still alive today!?:o!?” we asked with eyes full of wonder.
 As if he had anticipated the question, without missing a beat, our teacher replied, “It’s possible….”

-This statement left us mystified, and for about a week, we debated the possibility.
+Needless to say, we were mystified, and for about a week, we debated the possibility.
 However, my friend group eventually determined that our teacher (a known prankster) was probably messing with us.

-The Historical Death of John
+The Context of John 21

 This whole business of people thinking John may still be walking the earth today can all be traced back to Jesus’s conversation with Peter in John 21:19-23.